korpling/pepperModules-GenericXMLModules/README.md

     genericXml.importer.sLayer=//a, //c

 results in two SToken t1 and t2 objects, overlapping the text 'a sample' (t1) and 'text' (2).
 The SToken object t2 is part of a created SLayer object l1 corresponding to the element-node \<c\>.
 A SStructure object is created containing the SToken objects t1 and t2.
 This SStructure object and the SToken t1 are not part of the created layer.
 A second layer l2 is created for the element-node \<a\>.
 An SAnnotation object having the `SName` 'att' and the `SValue` 'value' is added to l2.
-All created SNode objects and the SLayer object l2 are contained in the layer l2.
+All created SNode objects and the SLayer object l1 are contained in the layer l2.

-#### genericXml.importer.ignoreWhitepsaces
+#### genericXml.importer.ignoreWhitespaces

 Determines a list of whitespace characters, that will be ignored, if a text-node only contains characters of this list.
 This is a necessary property, to avoid for instance the tokenization of blanks.